FuZhongyuan/AgentLaboratory-fzy/README.md

 ## 📖 Overview

-- **fzy Agent** is an end-to-end autonomous research workflow meant to assist **you** as the human researcher toward **implementing your research ideas**. fzy Agent consists of specialized agents driven by large language models to support you through the entire research workflow—from conducting literature reviews and formulating plans to executing experiments and writing comprehensive reports.
+- **fzy Report Agent** is an end-to-end autonomous research workflow meant to assist **you** as the human researcher toward **implementing your research ideas**. fzy Report Agent consists of specialized agents driven by large language models to support you through the entire research workflow—from conducting literature reviews and formulating plans to executing experiments and writing comprehensive reports.
 - This system is not designed to replace your creativity but to complement it, enabling you to focus on ideation and critical thinking while automating repetitive and time-intensive tasks like coding and documentation.
-By accommodating varying levels of computational resources and human involvement, fzy Agent aims to accelerate scientific discovery and optimize your research productivity.
+By accommodating varying levels of computational resources and human involvement, fzy Report Agent aims to accelerate scientific discovery and optimize your research productivity.
 <p align="center">
   <img src="media/AgentLab.png" alt="Demonstration of the flow of AgentClinic" style="width: 99%;">
 </p>

-- fzy Agent also supports **AgentRxiv**, a framework where autonomous research agents can upload, retrieve, and build on each other's research.
+- fzy Report Agent also supports **AgentRxiv**, a framework where autonomous research agents can upload, retrieve, and build on each other's research.
 This allows agents to make cumulative progress on their research.

 <p align="center">
   <img src="media/agentrxiv.png" alt="Demonstration of the flow of AgentClinic" style="width: 99%;">
 </p>

-### 🔬 How does fzy Agent work?
+### 🔬 How does fzy Report Agent work?

-- fzy Agent consists of three primary phases that systematically guide the research process: (1) Literature Review, (2) Experimentation, and (3) Report Writing.
+- fzy Report Agent consists of three primary phases that systematically guide the research process: (1) Literature Review, (2) Experimentation, and (3) Report Writing.
 During each phase, specialized agents driven by LLMs collaborate to accomplish distinct objectives, integrating external tools like arXiv, Hugging Face, Python, and LaTeX to optimize outcomes.
 This structured workflow begins with the independent collection and analysis of relevant research papers, progresses through collaborative planning and data preparation, and results in automated experimentation and comprehensive report generation.
 Details on specific agent roles and their contributions across these phases are discussed in the paper.

 <p align="center">
   <img src="media/AgentLabWF.png" alt="Demonstration of the flow of AgentClinic" style="width: 99%;">